How to Livestream Church Services: A Pastor's Guide

 Setting Clear Objectives

-Before diving into live streaming, it’s important to set clear objectives that align with your church’s mission.
+Before diving into live streaming your church services, it’s important to set clear objectives that align with your church’s mission.
 Are you looking to expand your outreach by connecting with new audiences?
 Or perhaps you want to maintain strong ties with current members who can’t always attend in person.

 Choosing the Right Format

-Format is crucial to a successful live stream church service.
+Format is crucial to successful church live streaming.
 Consider where your church members are spending their time when deciding on the best time to stream.
 Gathering feedback through surveys can help identify where your audience is most likely to tune in.
 You might find that the best place to stream your church service is Facebook, YouTube, your church website, or a combination of the three.
 Using a streaming service like Resi enables you to stream your church service to many of those locations with ease!

 Best Livestreaming Equipment